 Below are some of the most popular Product Designers from across the globe, creating a mark in the designing world, transforming not just how we see the products but gifting us and many more generations to come with some revolutionary products.

 With the ever evolving market and consumer demands, product and technology innovation is the need of the hour.
-So, if you’re planning to consider Product Design as a career option then Pearl Academy offers four-year UG Course in Product Design, spread across four semester and one year of Foundation.
+So, if you’re planning to consider Product Design as a career option then Pearl Academy offers four-year UG pathway in Product & Lifestyle Design, spread across four semester and one year of Foundation.
 The principal aim of this program in Product Design is to produce competent, creative and ethical product designers/entrepreneurs who are intellectually mature, ecologically sensitive and socially responsible.

 The faculty at Pearl Academy is credited for matching steps with the Global standards.
 The Product Design faculty is multi-faceted and passionate professionals.
 Heading the course are- Ms. Srishti Bajaj and Mr. Hardik Gandhi.
 Ms. Bajaj with her M.A. in Product Design from Royal College of Art, London has been hailed as one of “The top 20 creative entrepreneur in India” by IIM and the British council.
 Mr. Gandhi, a post-graduate from NID (Ahmedabad) comes with an experience of over 10 years and has been recognised by the prestigious ELLE DECOR‘s Young Talent of the Year 2012-13, one of the many awards and honours he has won.